-Civil Resistance to Ensure Our Civil Existence: Going to Jail to Stop Keystone XL South
+Civil Resistance to Ensure Our Civil Existence: Going to Jail on MLK’s Birthday to Stop Keystone XL South

-THIS LETTER WAS SENT TO THE WHITE HOUSE ON 12/10.
-IT WAS RUDELY & SUMMARILY IGNORED:
+THE LETTER BELOW WAS SENT TO THE WHITE HOUSE ON DECEMBER 10, 2013.
+IT WAS RUDELY & SUMMARILY IGNORED.

 December 10, 2013